 At the operational layer, the vehicle controller tracks the speed and distance references from the tactical layer.
 It commands the engine actuators, the brake systems, and the gearbox.
-It abstracts the complex vehicle specific dynamics and presents a standardized interface to the tactical layer.
+It abstracts the complex vehicle-specific dynamics and presents a standardized interface to the tactical layer.

-From bottom to top the level of abstraction, the geographic scale and dispersion, and the timescale increases.
-Fast dynamics are handled locally where communication delays are small while the slow dynamics that require information from the entire system are handled globally.
+From bottom to top, the level of abstraction, the geographic scale and dispersion, and the timescale increase.
+Fast dynamics are handled locally where communication delays are small, whereas the slow dynamics that require information from the entire system are handled globally.
 This is a proven design pattern for automatic control systems.
-The effect of the update frequency on strategic is further discussed in Section 5 and 4.
-In general, selecting update frequencies is a trade-off between performance and system requirements in terms of computation power and communication delays/throughput and needs to be performed through experimentation.
+The effect of the update frequency on the strategic layer is further discussed in Sections 4 and 5.
+In general, selecting update frequencies is a tradeoff between performance and system requirements in terms of computation power and communication delays/throughput and needs to be performed through experimentation.